Rabbinical College of America

-The Rabbinical College of America is a Chabad Lubavitch Chasidic yeshiva in Morristown, New Jersey.

-Licensed by the New Jersey Commission on Higher Education, the Yeshiva grants a four-year Bachelor's Degree in Religious Studies accredited by the Association of Advanced Rabbinical and Talmudic Schools.

-The college is in Morris Township, New Jersey.
-The campus is the New Jersey Headquarters of the Chabad Lubavitch movement.
+The Rabbinical College of America is a yeshiva in Morris Township, New Jersey, affiliated with the Chabad movement of Hasidic Judaism.
+Licensed by the New Jersey Commission on Higher Education, the yeshiva grants a four-year bachelor's degree in religious studies and a master's degree program in religious education and is accredited by the Association of Advanced Rabbinical and Talmudic Schools.
+The yeshiva is the New Jersey headquarters of the Chabad movement.

+Established in Newark, New Jersey, in 1956, the school moved in 1971 to a campus in Morris Township covering 82 acres.